Skip to main content

 for blind or partially-sighted visitors

-Through comments and detailed descriptions, the lecture enables visitors to get a picture of works in the museum or exhibitions, shedding light on their creators’ approach.
+Through comments and detailed descriptions, the lecture enables visitors to get a picture of works in the exhibitions, shedding light on their creators’ approach.

 One Saturday per month at 10 am, or one Monday per month at 6 pm, depending on the month